AI IN MARKETING2025-12-23

 Successful Case Studies of Artificial Intelligence in Retail

-Amazon’s virtual assistant, Alexa, is a classic example of the use of AI in retail.
+Amazon’s virtual assistant, Alexa, is a classic example of AI in retail.

-Alexa’s been integrated into Amazon’s own products like Echo, as well as products from other manufacturers.
+Alexa’s been integrated into Amazon’s own products like the Echo, as well as products from other manufacturers.

-A recent update now means customers can arrange a Uber pickup using Echo, or order food online.
+A recent update now lets customers arrange an Uber pickup using Echo or order food online.

-American stock photo company Getty Images uses an AI-driven predictive lead scoring software to find out websites that publish images belonging to its rivals.
+American stock photo company Getty Images uses AI-driven predictive lead-scoring software to identify websites that publish images belonging to its rivals.

 This gives the marketing and sales team a way to target prospects more effectively.